What is Organizational and Business Management? How Do I Manage?

 - Leading Yourself (career & and personal development, personal productivity & wellness)

 - Leading Another Individual (setting goals, methods of influence, building trust, managing conflict, etc.)

 - Leading Groups (facilitation, meeting management, group problem solving, managing conflict, etc.)

-- Leading Organizations (strategic analysis, strategic direction, org’l communications, etc.)
+- Leading Organizations (strategic analysis, strategic direction, oral communications, etc.)

 What is Leadership?
 How Do I Lead?

-Basically, organizational control (or the term coordination, which is often preferred) is assessing if you are doing what you wanted to be doing or not, and if not, then deciding what course of action to take.
-It is the part of planning after you have decided what you wanted to be doing.
-The manner in which the coordinating is done depends on the management style preferred by the organization.
+Basically, organizational control (or the term coordination, which is often preferred) is assessing if you are doing what you want to be doing or not, and if not, then deciding what course of action to take.
+It is the part of planning after you have decided what you want to be doing.
+The manner in which the coordination is done depends on the management style preferred by the organization.
 Below are some of the major approaches to organizational control and coordination.

 Legal and Taxation Compliance